 This prospectus is part of a registration statement that we have filed with the SEC using a "shelf" registration process.
 Under this shelf registration process, we may sell from time to time up to \$250,000,000 of our securities.
-In addition, the selling unitholders may from time to time sell up to 11,470,901 of our common units.
+In addition, the selling unitholders may from time to time sell up to 2,500,000 of our common units.

 This prospectus provides you with a general description of TXO Partners, L.P. and the securities that are registered hereunder.
 Each time we sell any securities offered by this prospectus, we will provide a prospectus supplement that will contain specific information about the terms of that offering and the securities being offered.
 Each time a selling unitholder sells common units with this prospectus, such selling unitholder is required to provide you with this prospectus and any related prospectus supplement containing specific information about the terms of that offering.
-We may also authorize one or more free writing prospectuss to be provided to you that may contain material information relating to these offerings.
+We may also authorize one or more free writing prospectuses to be provided to you that may contain material information relating to these offerings.
 Any prospectus supplement or free writing prospectus may also add to, update or change information contained in this prospectus with respect to that offering.
-To the extent information in this prospectus supplement or free writing prospectus, you should rely on the prospectus supplement or free writing prospectus, and the applicable prospectus supplement or free writing prospectus and the applicable prospectus supplement or free writing prospectus and the applicable prospectus supplement or free writing prospectus, you should carefully read both this prospectus and the applicable prospectus supplement (and any applicable free writing prospectuses), together with the additional information described under the heading "Information We Incorporate by Reference."
+To the extent information in this prospectus is inconsistent with the information contained in this prospectus and the applicable prospectus supplement or free writing prospectus, as applicable.
+Before purchasing any securities, you should carefully read both this prospectus and the applicable prospectus supplement (and any applicable free writing prospectuses), together with the additional information described under the heading "Information We Incorporate by Reference."